-- Practice Articles: Please help yourself to any articles that haven’t been taken i n week 1.
+- Practice Articles: Please help yourself to any articles that haven’t been taken in week 2.
 Enter your name in the “Selected by” column.

 - Links & Categories: This is hugely helpful for finding good sites to monitor for story ideas.
 Make sure you read the Magazine categories carefully!
 It’s very important that writers covering a magazine category find articles that fit the criteria.

-3. Congressional Outreach: Everyone volunteering for The Borgen Project participates in basic advocacy and contacts their congressional leaders weekly.
-Congressional offices tally how many times they are contacted about each issue, so your emails and calls matter!
-You should get in the habit of emailing your congressional leaders from here.
-It is very simple and remembers your information so each week you’ll only have to choose a new piece of legislation and the site will fill in your letter for you.
-We notice if you don’t email your congressional leaders, so please do.
+3. Congressional & Parliamentary Outreach: Everyone volunteering for The Borgen Project participates in basic advocacy and contacts their Leaders weekly.
+Congressional and Parliamentary offices tally how many times they are contacted about each issue, so your emails and calls matter!

-4. Fundraising: Our funding levels determine our impact levels.
-It’s that simple.
-Like weekly calls to Congress, everyone who is part of the team steps up and participates in fundraising.
+4. Fundraising: Our funding levels determine our impact.
+It’s that simple!
+Like sending advocacy emails to your leaders, everyone who is part of the team steps up and participates in fundraising.
 Bookmark the fundraising ideas page and start planning your campaign.
-You’ll want to hit the $500 minimum raise within the first 6 weeks of your internship.
+The Weekly Tracker will guide you through friends and family letters, but to reach the $500/£400 criteria you’ll want to develop your own strategies as well.

 7. Stay informed with The Borgen Project State of the Union.
 The organization’s monthly updates are published on this page.
 Every month we highlight the achievements of Borgen Project high achievers across the country and globally.
 If you go above and beyond the call of duty in your fundraising, lobbying or mobilizing efforts, you too, may be featured!